fastbean-au/fair-mutex/README.md

 ## Limitations

 Because of the way that **fair-mutex** batches locking, there is a scenario where it can cause a deadlock.
-This scenario is exposed by the `sync.RWMutex` unit test [https://cs.opensource.google/go/go/+/master:src/sync/rwmutex_test.go;l=28](doParallelReaders).
+This scenario is exposed by the `sync.RWMutex` unit test [doParallelReaders](https://cs.opensource.google/go/go/+/master:src/sync/rwmutex_test.go;l=28) when modified to run **fair-mutex**.
 Briefly, this occurs when a set of locks must be granted before any locks are released.
-To address this issue, use the `RLockSet(n)` method to request a set of read locks.
+To overcome this limitation, use the `RLockSet(n)` method to request a set of read locks.
 No matter how many read locks are requested in a set, only the set itself counts towards the batch limit.

 Like `sync.Mutex` or `sync.RWMutex`, **fair-mutex** cannot be safely copied; however, unlike `sync.Mutex` and `sync.RWMutex`, **fair-mutex** cannot be copied at any time.